 Based on Ettore Scola’s Italian film Passion d’Amore, which was itself adapted from an 1869 novel by Iginio Ugo Tarchetti, Passion opened on Broadway in 1994, with a cast that included Marin Mazzie (Clara) and Donna Murphy (Fosca).

-Set in 19th century Italy, the one-act musical is about a handsome young soldier stationed in a remote province who is obsessively pursued by the sickly sister of his superior officer, a woman prone to melancholy and madness.
+Set in 19th century Italy, the one-act musical is about a handsome young soldier stationed in a remote province who is obsessively pursued by the sickly sister of his superior officer.

 Not exactly standard musical theater fare.